It seems like everyone around me is “building their home library”.

 I’ve been calling it “the free book store” for years, but of course it isn’t really free.
-We pay oodles of taxes to support our library system, not to mention all of the, ahem, Stupid Tax we pay for late fees.
+We pay oodles of taxes to support our library system, not to mention all of the, ahem, “Stupid Tax” we pay for late fees.
 (Wondering about Stupid Taxes?
 Check out Dave Ramsey.)

-In my case we live on one and a quarter of an income since I work most Saturday & Sunday evenings, if I can get the shifts.
-We have to make those dollars stretch!
+In my case we live on one full-time and one part time since I work 24 hours a week at the hospital.
+We have to make our dollars stretch!
 But what if the dollars just aren’t there?
 It has been pretty tight around here lately so I know from which I speak.

 - Use your local library for literature, yes, but also for curriculum.
 MANY library systems carry teacher’s books of reproducibles, blackline map books, even full curriculum.
 I tried out The Writing Road to Reading for two months prior to buying it, because I was able to check it out from the library.